CZ-NIC/knot-resolver/daemon/README.rst

 .. _daemon-reuseport:

 .. note:: On recent Linux supporting ``SO_REUSEPORT`` (since 3.9, backported to RHEL 2.6.32) it is also able to bind to the same endpoint and distribute the load between the forked processes.
-If the kernel doesn't support it, you can still fork multiple processes on different ports, and do load balancing externally (on firewall or with `dnsdist <http://dnsdist.org/>`_).
+If your OS doesn't support it, you can :ref:`use supervisor <daemon-supervised>` that is going to bind to sockets before starting multiple processes.

 Notice the absence of an interactive CLI.
 You can attach to the the consoles for each process, they are in ``rundir/tty/PID``.